ShellShoccar-jpn/Ajax_demo/README.md

 1. Give the executable permission to the file "CLOCK.CGI" by the following command.
  * chmod +x CLOCK.CGI
 1. Open the CLOCK.HTML with your web browser, and enjoy!

+# Licese

+Complete Public Domain (=CC0)
+You don't have to worry at all!